-Effects of levonorgestrel-releasing IUS and progesterone receptor modulator PRM CDB-2914 on uterine leiomyomas
+Effects of levonorgestrel-releasing IUS and progesterone receptor modulator PRM CDB-2914 on uterine leiomyomas (HTML)

 Maruo,Takeshi; Ohara,Noriyuki; Matsuo,Hiroya; Xu,Qin; Chen,Wei; Sitruk-Ware,Regine; Johansson,Elof D.B.